SLEEP, GLORIOUS SLEEP!

-If your bed looks like you were kickboxing all night, no need to think you didn't get enough sleep.
+If your bed looks like you were kickboxing all night, no need to worry you didn't get enough sleep.
 Many people roll around and still attain sufficient REM sleep.
-Rolling around all night is not so great for your partner but it is far from the worst thing for you.
-Even when you are fast asleep your body knows what it needs and that may be to move.
+Even when you are fast asleep your body knows when it needs to move.

-For those who swear they don't move a muscle when sleeping and their bedsheets prove that, you are wrong!
+For those who swear they don't move a muscle when sleeping and their bedsheets are crisp and untousled, you are incorrect!
 Studies show everyone moves two to four times per hour, about 20 or more tosses throughout the night.
 This is completely normal.

 Can we get too much sleep?
 Believe it or not, the answer is yes!
-Studies show adults who sleep more than 9 hours, consistently, per night can lead to increases in obesity, heart disease, diabetes - pretty much all of the problems encountered in those who overeat with little to no physical activity.
+Studies show adults who sleep more than 9 hours, consistently, per night can increase obesity, heart disease, diabetes - pretty much all of the problems encountered in those who overeat with little to no physical activity.
 This does not apply to children who do need 9 hours or more every day.

 If you find your back is stiff in the morning, it is a sign you have arthritis and is a very common complaint.
 Arthritis gets worse with immobility.
 So the less you move (sleeping), the greater the symptoms.
-This is the reason we are stiffer in the morning and much looser when we get moving.
+This explains morning stiffness which is significantly improved once we get moving.
 There are a few simple stretches to help stiffness before you get out of bed.
-These stretches wake up your back even before you put your foot on the floor.
+These stretches wake up your back before you put your foot on the floor.
 Here they are.

-I am not convinced one can determine personality traits by sleep positions, but think about this when your partner is snoring up a storm and just before you resist the urge to smother him/her with that feather pillow, think about their personality traits, then roll them onto their side!
+I am not convinced one can determine personality traits by sleep positions, but when your partner is snoring up a storm and just before your almost irresistible urge to smother them with their feather pillow, consider their personality traits.
+Then roll them onto their side!

 TO GET THE BEST SLEEP